khchu93/LLMs/notes/Transformer.md

 <img src="https://github.com/khchu93/NoteImage/blob/main/Transformer.PNG" alt="transformer" width="600"/>

 The transformer can be divided into two modules: Encoder and Decoder.
 Both modules are composed of a stack of N = 6 identical layers. <br>

-**Encoder**: maps an input sequence of symbols to a continuous representation/vector space.
-- Each of the N encoder layers has two sub-layers:
-- 1. Multi-head self-attention mechanism
-  2. Position-wise fully connected feed-forward network

-**Decoder**: uses the continuous representation to generate an output sequence one symbol at a time in an **auto-regressive**<sup>[1]</sup> manner.
-- Each of the N decoder layers has three sub-layers:
-- 1. Masked multi-head self-attention
-  2. Multi-head attention
-  3. Position-wise fully connected feed-forward network

-**Multi-head self-attention**
-**Self-Attention**

 Before the input is fed into the encoder, it has to go through three steps:
 1. **Tokenization**: convert raw text into smaller units, **tokens**, which the model can understand and manipulate.
 The 3 most common types of tokenization are: